April 8, 2025 - Updated bandwidth addon pricing with new pricing options for 750GB, 1TB, 1.5TB, 2TB and 2.5TB addons

 For example:

 You can also monitor your current site bandwidth usage with the Site usage feature inside the Webflow project settings.
+For a more in-depth approach to tracking and optimizing your bandwidth, see our Webflow bandwidth monitoring and optimization guide.

 Each expansion includes all Business plan features while providing increased capacity for your dynamic content needs.
+If you're approaching the CMS item cap even with add-ons, our guide to overcoming Webflow's CMS item limit covers workarounds and architectural strategies.

 Webflow provides optional feature add-ons that enhance your website's functionality and performance.
 These add-ons are designed to help you optimize user experience, analyze site performance, and reach a global audience effectively.